- Strengths & Weaknesses

 Based on our testing, playing older or less-demanded titles leads to better results, too.
 Furthermore, you can pick up and play PS2 and PS3 games across your computer and PS4, which is great.
 Overall, PS Now isn’t the best cloud gaming service, but it offers a history of games that few others do.

 Do you plan on using the seven-day trial of PlayStation Now?
-Let us know about your experience in the comments below.
+Let us know about your experience in the comments below, and be sure to check out our guide to the best PS4 VPN.
 As always, thanks for reading.

 PlayStation Now FAQ

 You can cancel PlayStation Now from your browser by logging into your PlayStation Network account and clicking on you account icon.
 From there, click "subscriptions management" to cancel PlayStation Now.

 How Much is PlayStation Now?

 PlayStation Now costs $19.99 per month or $99.99 per year.
 There's also a quarterly plan that costs $44.99 in addition to a seven day free trial.